Description

 Instructions

-4. Remove fillets from the skillet and tent with foil.
-Wipe out your skillet and return to the burner over medium heat.
-Add the 2 tablespoons of butter and melt fully.
-Add the tablespoon of fresh lemon juice and fresh parsley, cooking for just a minute to heat everything through.
-Taste and add salt, if needed.
+- Wipe out the skillet and return to medium heat.
+Add 2 tablespoons butter and melt fully.
+Add 1 tablespoon fresh lemon juice and 1 1/2 tablespoons diced flat leaf parsley.
+Swirl for about a minute to heat through.
+Taste and adjust salt and pepper.

 Notes